lzx551402/ASLFeat/README.md

 The extracted features will be stored in ``FM-Bench/Features_aslfeat``.
 Use Matlab to run ``Pipeline/Pipeline_Demo.m"`` then ``Evaluation/Evaluate.m`` to obtain the results.

+The cached results of ASLFeat can be reached [here](https://research.altizure.com/data/aslfeat_models/Results.tar).

 ### 3. Benchmark on [visual localization](https://www.visuallocalization.net/)

 Download the [Aachen Day-Night dataset](https://www.visuallocalization.net/datasets/) and follow the [instructions](https://github.com/tsattler/visuallocalizationbenchmark) to configure the evaluation.